 Amazon offers a variety of advertisement products to give you control over who or what your ad is targeting, as well as where your ad can appear.
 Sponsored Display Ads (formerly “Product Display Ads”) are a unique remarketing advertisement product from Amazon that allows you to show your ad to consumers who have previously viewed your product or similar products, used search terms relevant to your product, or purchased from you.

-Sponsored Display Ads (SPAs) are CPC display ads that can boost visibility for your product’s details page and can even target your competitor’s products on Amazon.
+Sponsored Display Ads are display ads that can boost visibility for your product’s details page and can even target your competitor’s products on Amazon.
 In fact, product targeting is encouraged.

 Different ad types offer different ways of targeting keywords and targeting audiences.
 While Sponsored Product Ads and Sponsored Brand Ads use keywords to target audiences, Sponsored Display Ads use Amazon’s audience demographics data to target audiences based on their shopping behavior.
 These audiences may be in the market to buy your product because they viewed your product, similar products, or relevant categories.

 So let’s jump right into how display advertising can help your brand!
 Here’s what you can expect to learn today from the Badger on display advertising: